 Momofuku Noodle Bar

-Like Ippudo, this was supposedly another must-try ramen place that was highly raved by the NYC food scene.
+Back in 2012 and like Ippudo, this was supposedly another must-try ramen place that was highly raved by the NYC food scene.
 I got to this spot right when they opened, and there was already a small line outside in this frigid cold weather.
 Inside, they have counter top seating for 1-2 people as well as a some picnic table setups for larger parties.
 There was no David Chang spotted here, but how was the food?
+Strangely, the food from 2012 to 2025 hasn’t changed much.

 Food